functionalscript/functionalscript/doc/README.md

 Creating a new GitHub repository

-1. Create a git repository on GitHub using Node template.
+1. Create a public git repository on GitHub using Node template.
 2. Clone the repository.
 3. Go to the root directory of the cloned repository.
 4. Run `npm init`.
 It should create `package.json` file.